-The process for distributing your app begins by uploading your build to the Oculus Dashboard.
+The process for distributing your app begins by uploading your build to Oculus.

-You may upload an app at any time during the development process, however there are some additional things to keep in mind when uploading for store review.
+You may upload an app at any time during the development process, however there are some additional things to keep in mind when uploading for Oculus review.

-Once the review is complete, we will contact you with details about your placement within the Oculus Store, verify that your assets and copy meet our design guidelines and coordinate your release.
+Once the review is complete, we will contact you with details about your placement on the Oculus Platform, verify that your assets and copy meet our design guidelines, and coordinate your release.